3Dimaging-ucl/CEGE0095-Sensors-and-Location/README.md

-# CEGE009: Sensors and Location
+# CEGE0095: Sensors and Location
-Simple example of matching keypoints via their descriptors in OpenCV.
+Simple example of matching SIFT keypoints via their descriptors in OpenCV / Python.